 I presented the founders with a blind “taste test” of the answers, to see who they would hire based only on the results.
 They outright rejected the answers of their own senior developers!!
 Guess whose answers they liked and wanted to hire?
 Unfortunately it was still an uphill battle once I revealed who the candidate was.
 But, after I educated the founders on the state’s anti-discrimination laws, they hired her as a Senior Developer II / Team Lead.

 Founders.
 Your job is to build the best company to execute your vision.
 Don’t let image get in the way.
 Experience eats image, every day of the week.
 Treehouse’s CEO Ryan Carson wrote an excellent post on why age is an advantage.
 I suggest you check it out.

 more to come soon…

 Hi.
 I’m Slade Sundar.
-I’m an entrepreneur, speaker, and mentor with a passion for startup ecosystems, travel, and people ops.
+I’m an entrepreneur, speaker, and mentor with a passion for startup ecosystems, community building, health, fitness, and technology.